 In the perception of sound, early reflections are correlated with the direct signal by the listener.
 Comb coloration effects arise when there are too few specular, coherent reflections.
 Masking develops with random phase, incoherent reflections.
 An early arriving, statistically diffuse group, composed of coherent reflections with random time offsets produces excellent sound fusion.
 Essentially an acoustic presence effect, applications include digital sampling, instrument and vocal recording, and speech therapy for hearing impaired.

+Let’s talk about Sound Fusion and the Acoustic Presence Effect.
 A clean, direct signal is the most common ” signal of choice ” in the recording world.
 The rationale is that any desired effect can always be added later with processing.
 Even the most primitive, one-man jingle shop has a tiny closet, its interior covered with sound absorptive foam or fiberglass.
 Inside the “box” is a basic vocal booth, a mic, windscreen and eventually, the talent.

 An acoustic system has been developed to saturate the sound fusion (Haas effect) time period with a group of statistically diffuse coherent reflections.
 Three years ago, the design strategy, mechanical configurations and the acoustic signatures for this technique was introduced at the AES as a digital sampling booth.
 This acoustic conduction has since been coined QSF, which stands for “Quick Sound Field“.
 Here is presented a follow up report covering some of the applications for this acoustic technique which have developed since its introduction.